SixLabors/docs/articles/imagesharp/cropandcanvas.md

 ```

 This is a common step before saving a transparent source image to a format that does not support transparency.

+The background color becomes real pixel data.
+If you flatten before resizing, the background participates in interpolation at transparent edges.
+If you resize first and flatten later, transparent edge pixels are resized with alpha preserved and then composited onto the chosen background.
+For logos and cutouts, the difference can be visible around antialiased edges.

 ## Crop Automatically Based on Content